Your guide for getting commercial property through your SMSF

 SMSF contributions

-With an SMSF, as it’s your fund, people often think that they can repay themselves with money they’ve made as personal contributions.
+As an SMSF is your fund, people often think that they can repay themselves with money they’ve made as personal contributions.
 This isn’t possible.
-An individual can certainly use part of their own money to help purchasing the property.
+An individual can certainly use part of their own money to help purchase the property.
 However, the ATO considers this a personal super contribution, so it can’t be accessed until the individual reaches preservation age.

-When it comes to SMSF property purchases it’s important to get advice from a financial adviser that knows what they’re doing.
+When it comes to SMSF property purchases it’s important to get advice from a specialist authorised to provide financial advice.

-At Liston Newton Advisory you get expert, tailored advice, that comes with the benefit of over 40 years’ experience.
-And with the SMSF Adviser 2018 Multi-Service Firm Of The Year award under our belt, our results speak for themselves.
+At Liston Newton Advisory, you get expert, tailored SMSF setup and advice backed by over 40 years of experience.
+With the SMSF Adviser 2018 Multi-Service Firm Of The Year award under our belt, our results speak for themselves.

 Related articles